 New students should not wait for a final admission decision before filing the FAFSA.
 Applicants are encouraged to complete a FAFSA at their earliest convenience in order to qualify for potential state and campus-based funds.

 Financial need is the difference between a student’s total cost of attendance (COA) at the university and the student's expected family contribution (EFC).
 The total cost of attendance at the university includes tuition, mandatory fees, room and board, books and supplies, transportation, loan fees, and personal expenses.
 The U.S. Department of Education has established the formula used to calculate the EFC based on the FAFSA information provided by a student and (if applicable) his/her family.
 One of the principles of need-based assistance is that students and their families are expected to help pay some of a student's educational expenses.

 Federal Pell Grant

 The Federal Pell Grant is a federal grant that does not have to be repaid.
 Pell Grants are awarded only to undergraduate students who have not earned a bachelor’s or professional degree.
 Pell Grants are awarded based on demonstrated financial need.
 Students apply for a Pell Grant by filing the FAFSA.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-The FSEOG is a federal grant that does not have to be repaid.
+The FSEOG is a federal campus-based grant that does not have to be repaid.
 This grant is for undergraduate students who demonstrate exceptional financial need.
-FSEOG funds are limited and awarded on a first-come, first-served basis.
+FSEOG funds are limited and may be awarded on a first-come, first-served basis.
 The final need criteria for this award are determined each year by the Office of Financial Aid.